etherealgemini/OCE_iGEM_Modeling/README.md

 ### About the repository

 0. Refer to [iGEM's description of *Best Model Prize* in iGEM](https://2023.igem.wiki/example/model) to have a general impression.
-1. The repository is NOT cleaned up yet, since the time is swallowed by other courses.
+1. The repository is NOT cleaned up yet, since time is swallowed by courses.
 Sorry for that.
 2. Refer to [the Model part of our team wiki](https://2023.igem.wiki/sustech-oce/model) for final detailed version of the project.
-3. We may only introduce some key part lost in wiki here.
+3. We may only introduce some key part here, check PDFs in [./Logbook](https://github.com/etherealgemini/OCE_iGEM_Modeling/tree/main/Logbook) for detailed explanation for some of the works.

 ### About the pathway illustration